Building on CHIPS

 Before writing smart contracts, you need a development environment:

 Most blockchain development frameworks rely on Node.js.
-Download and install the latest LTS version from .
+Download and install the latest LTS version from nodejs.org.

 Both Hardhat and Truffle are popular Ethereum Virtual Machine (EVM)-compatible frameworks.
 Since CHIPS Blockchain is EVM-compatible, you can use either.